Spoilers For ‘The Young And The Restless’: Mia Learns Which Rosales Brother Fathered Her Baby

 According to Griffith, “Arturo and Mia are kindred spirits who have always shared a special attraction.
 They decide that their only chance for a fresh start is to return home to Miami and leave their troubles behind.”

-Of course, Lola wants to play peacemaker and ensure that her brothers bury the hatchet before Arturo and Mia split.
-It may be difficult, though, because Arturo and Mia slept together while she was married to Rey multiple times.
+Of course, Lola wants to play peacemaker — and ensure that her brothers bury the hatchet — before Arturo and Mia split.
+It may be difficult, though, because Arturo and Mia slept together while she was married to Rey, multiple times.
 In fact, at times it seemed that Mia only married Rey to get into Arturo’s head.
 That type of betrayal is going to take some time and effort to overcome.
-Of course, the space between Genoa City and Miami is big, so distance could also help Rey get to the point of forgiveness.
+Of course, the space between Genoa City and Miami is great, so distance could also help Rey get to the point of forgiveness.

 Mia to Rey: "It's time to start being honest with each other, about everything!"#YR pic.twitter.com/V2IbN9pnss